Some of the best Art Nouveau (Jugendstil) architecture in Vienna appears in the most unlikely places. Like railway stations.

 Still, the late 1890s saw the opening of various “Stadtbahn” city rail lines.
 Otto Wagner designed the new stations, bridges, railings, etc., and many of these buildings and structures remain in use today in all their renovated Jugendstil glory.

-(The two station buildings during their construction, photographed by Friedrich Strauß in 1899; Wien Museum Inv.-Nr.
+(Construction of the Karlsplatz pavillons, as photographed by Friedrich Strauß in 1899.
+You can see the Karlskirche church in the background; Wien Museum Inv.-Nr.
 94600/412/2; excerpt reproduced with permission under the terms of the CC0 licence)

-The two station pavilions at Karlsplatz no longer lead onto the platform but remain perhaps the most striking examples of Wagner’s railway architecture.
-The east one is a café, but the west one is a fully-refurbished exhibition hall run by the Wien Museum.
+The two station pavillons at Karlsplatz remain perhaps the most striking examples of Wagner’s railway architecture.
+The east one is now a café, but the west one is a fully-refurbished exhibition hall run by the Wien Museum.

 What can you see?